painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/_/testing/python/tests/README.rst

 ----------

 No need to install additional packages for running tests
-    Add all dependencies for running your tests to ``tests/requirements.txt``.
+    All dependencies for running your tests are specified in ``tox.ini``.
     (Tox_ will create virtual environments and install those packages automagically when running your tests.)